Peter Caulitz: Paintings

 his post at court until his death in Berlin in 1719.

-His work consists of landscapes, including views of Prussian royal castles, and pictures of animals, especially hens and turkeys.
+Caulitz' work consists of landscapes, including views of Prussian royal castles, and pictures of animals, especially hens and turkeys.
 His animal paintings show the influence of the Dutch artists Melchior d'Hondecoeter and Jan Weenix.
 The Berlin Museum has a scene representing a poultry-yard by him; there are other examples at Potsdam and at Brunswick.
+Caulitz' washed pen piece, Landscape with a Ruin, became part of The Museum of Fine Arts, Budapest.

 Caulitz also worked in mosaic and restored paintings.
 His widow continued the restoration business after his death.